glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # What is the time management?

-We are going to study the **time management** applied for yourself by yourself.
+We are going to study the **time management** applied for oneself by oneself.
 The time management is the science of the usage of time, a possible definition could be:

 > Time management is the process of planning and exercising conscious control of time spent on